Low BMI Life Insurance Cover For Underweight People

 BMI changes during pregnancy.
 If you’re carrying a baby, your BMI will be higher.
 Pregnancy also has health impacts, of course, but not in the same way as obesity.
 This is why most BMI calculators say not to use them if you’re pregnant because they’re unreliable at that point.

 Physical conditions can skew the results.
 An easy example would be an amputee; someone losing a leg will be much lighter for their height and would consequently have either a BMI more in the normal range despite obesity or an underweight BMI despite being in the normal range otherwise.
-This is just one example; many such factors can skew the results.

-BMI doesn’t predict or account for other illnesses.
-It can’t even predict or be directly causative of the illnesses linked to it.
-People who are quite high on the BMI charts can still have normal blood pressure, blood sugar, and even cholesterol; meanwhile, otherwise healthy-looking individuals can have underlying diseases.
+People who are pretty high on the BMI charts can still have normal blood pressure, blood sugar, and even cholesterol; meanwhile, otherwise healthy-looking individuals can have underlying diseases.

-BMI doesn’t appropriately consider race.
-The original BMI charts and the idea of what is normal were developed primarily on white patients.
 Studies have shown that using the same BMI charts leads to overestimating the risk of problems in black individuals and underestimating them in Asian individuals.

 These are just some of the issues with BMI.

 However, this is important: BMI is not the only measure used.
-On its own, it’s a bad metric for evaluating health.
+On its own, it’s a lousy metric for evaluating health.
 You can’t look at someone’s BMI in the abstract and judge their situation.

 How BMI Impacts Life Insurance